- Carolina Beach

 Visitors will find an easy-to-get-to beach paradise at Oak Island, an expansive but peaceful retreat that's located an easy drive away from Wilmington, Southport, and other inland North Carolina communities.
 Both the main town and the island itself share the name of "Oak Island," and while the town extends slightly inland, encompassing the Cape Fear Regional Jetport, the rest of the community is cut off from the world by the long Elizabeth River, and a network of salty creeks and canals.
 This watery gap may not be particularly wide, but visitors will feel the change as soon as they cross over the bridge.
 Once ashore, Oak Island is a picturesque landscape of charming vacation rental homes, cool seafood restaurants and shops, and miles of ocean shoreline.

-Oak Island Beach
+Oak Island Vacation Rentals

 A favorite destination for anglers, water sports fans, naturalists, and beach aficionados of all genres, Oak Island is a close-to-home oasis for anyone who needs a relaxing long day, (or an entire vacation), soaking up the sun and the saltwater.